 If the Step 2 decision is negative, the student may, within 10 working days of receiving the decision, appeal to the Dean of the Graduate School.
 The appeal must be made in writing and should contain the reason for the appeal, substantial evidence in support of the appeal, and the solution sought.
-This may be done using the appeal request form.
+This may be done using the Step Three Academic Appeal Form.
 The appeal should be directed to the Dean’s office in Mitchell Hall Room 251.

 The Associate Dean contacts the appropriate department or program and requests all pertinent documentation regarding the appeal.
 For this reason, departments and programs are urged to:

 - Notify students in writing about department or program appeal procedures and the scheduled meeting of the appeal body.